DrenTey/Upgrade_to_Vue/README.md

 - Responsive sizes of list and subsection
 - Position of elements and links to sections

+For moment I previse up to three phases of each product:
+- Phase#1: Original product
+- Phase#2: (Optional) Vue 3 Options API
+- Phase#3: Vue 3 Composition API

+The files will located in that convention:
+Project# > Phase# > Files

 The original repoes can be found: